 You visit a website and your browser starts requesting all the files that constitute the website.
-So your browser asks the server, “Can I have ar15-cat.jpeg?” and the server says, “Yeah, here you go and take this thing and bring it with you when you come back for more files.
-So I know it’s you.”
-Your browser says “kthxbye” and then returns a nanosecond later: “Hi can I have invisible-gunner.jpg?
-Oh and here, I have this thing.”
-And then the server says, “Oh it’s you.”
+So your browser asks the server, “Can I have image_011.jpeg?” and the web server says, “Yeah, here you go and take this thing with you and bring it back when you come back next time so I know it’s you.”
+Your browser says “okaythx” and then returns a nanosecond later: “Hello – can I have image_001a.jpg?
+And, I have this thing you gave me last time.”
+And then the server says, “Oh it’s you again.
+I remember you.”

-At this point you’ve probably figured out that the mentioned thing is the cookie.
-That’s far from a complete description and it doesn’t explain why a server might want to recognize a browser but that’s stuff you can easily look up elsewhere and also I said we were going to keep this short.
+At this point you’ve probably figured out that the mentioned “thing” is the cookie.
+This post is far from a complete description and it doesn’t go into why a server may want to recognize a client browser but that’s stuff you can easily look up elsewhere and I said we were going to keep this short.

 If a cookie is associated with a file requested from the same domain as the page you are viewing, it’s a first-party cookie.
-A cookie associated with a file requested from a different domain is a third-party cookie.
+A cookie associated with a file requested from a different domain than the site you’re on, is a third-party cookie.
 That’s it.

-Notice that the same cookie can be a first-party cookie one moment and a third-party cookie the next.
-For instance, when you visit twitter.com your browser sets several cookies associated wth the *.twitter.com domain name.
+Notice that the same cookie can be a first-party cookie one minute and a third-party cookie the next.
+For instance, when you visit twitter.com your browser sets several cookies associated with the *.twitter.com domain name.
 In the context of your stay on Twitter these are first-party cookies.
-If you then visit huffingtonpost.com, Huffington Post requests files from twitter.com and those requests include the same *.twitter.com cookies, which are now third-party cookies.
+If you then visit huffingtonpost.com, Huffington Post requests files from the twitter.com domain and those requests include the same *.twitter.com cookies, they are now third-party cookies.